laststonedjs/Restaurant-Website/README.md

-## <food> Smells of delicious and healthy food?
-Bite into the cutest component and see what's hidden in all those CSS styles or maybe meals </food>
+## Smells of delicious and healthy food? <br /> <food> Bite into the cutest component and see what's hidden in all those CSS styles or maybe meals </food>

 ### If so, feel free to take a look at my dev kitchen because you will definitely find quality content and design above all else.